mshkrebtan/notes.maxie.xyz/notes/index.md

 Here I publish some of my personal notes on various topics.
 Feel free to read them, share with your friends and leave comments!

-To the right you will find an alphabetical index of tags for quicker navigation.
+In the *Table of contents* section, you will find all the tags for quicker navigation.
 Below you will also see all the pages that I put tags on.

 ---